Transit Security Advisory Committee

 BART Transit Security Advisory Committee Overview

 California Assembly Bill 716 grants BART Police Officers the authority to issue prohibition orders to offenders who are cited or arrested for certain offenses.
+In 2017, California State Assembly Bill 730 (Quirk) made the law permanent.
 The overall purpose of this safety program is to reduce the number of crime-related disruptions in the BART system.
 As mandated by the law, the BART Transit Security Advisory Committee (TSAC) was created and called upon to meet with BART staff every quarter to ensure anti-discrimination in the administration and enforcement of this new safety program.
 Board-appointed members of TSAC are professionals in the areas of mental health, homelessness, public safety and youth advocacy and cultural awareness.
 More specifically, TSAC meets to: